Important Information

 Why do participants go missing?

-In today’s transient workforce, it isn’t unusual for workers to leave a balance in their former employer’s retirement plan.
-As time goes by, these workers may lose track of the plans in which they have an account.
-It may not occur to them to contact their former employer with updated personal information.
-And, if that participant was automatically enrolled, it’s possible they may not even realize they have an account at all.
+So, how can workers forget about their retirement benefits?
+And how do plans lose track of their participants?
+As time goes by, workers may not think to contact their former employers with updated personal information.
+Some participants, especially those automatically enrolled, may not even realize they have an account.
 Meanwhile, plan sponsors may lose track of employees when they move to a new residence, get married or divorced, change their name or pass away.
+Missing participants can also result from administrative issues following corporate mergers, acquisitions or bankruptcies, recordkeeper changes or even a change to a plan sponsor's name.

 Tips for success

-Many plan sponsors believe that their plan’s third-party administrator (TPA) and/or recordkeeper are responsible for locating missing participants.
+• Ask the plan’s service providers.
+Many plan sponsors believe that their plan’s third-party administrator and/or recordkeeper are responsible for locating missing participants.
 But unless these providers have agreed to provide such a service, the plan sponsor is responsible.
 Therefore, the plan sponsor should ask service providers about their policies and procedures related to locating missing participants.
-Many recordkeepers can provide a report of participants with uncashed checks and undeliverable mail and/or email that can serve as a starting point for managing lost participants.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.